lalalilulu/kottans-frontend/README.md

 **what can be used in future:** Modern JavaScript has a new, "nicer" syntax for classes.
 The new class construct has a convenient syntax for specifying a constructor along with a prototype.<br>

 A practical task on GitHub Pages - [my frogger game](https://lalalilulu.github.io/frontend-nanodegree-arcade-game/) <br>
-A Code review for the task in progress: https://github.com/kottans/frontend-2021-homeworks/pull/209
+A Code review for the task completed: https://github.com/kottans/frontend-2021-homeworks/pull/209

-## OOP Exercise/ Code Review in Progress
+## OOP Exercise
 A Tiny JS World task improved<br>
 A practical task [on GitHub Pages](https://lalalilulu.github.io/a-tiny-JS-world/) <br>
-A Code review for the task in progress: https://github.com/kottans/frontend-2021-homeworks/pull/235
+A Code review for the task completed: https://github.com/kottans/frontend-2021-homeworks/pull/235

-## Offline Web Applications in Progress
+## Offline Web Applications
-The course [Offline Web Applications](https://www.udacity.com/course/offline-web-applications--ud899) in progress...<br>
+The course [Offline Web Applications](https://www.udacity.com/course/offline-web-applications--ud899) finished<br>
 The screenshots can be found [here](task_offline_web_app)<br>
-**what was new:** <br>
+**what was new:** Offline-first pattern and its benefits, Lie Fi Mode, using a service worker<br>
-**what surprised:** <br>
+**what surprised:** How to simulate offline mode and inspect and debug a service worker with Chrome DevTools, offline caching strategy<br>
-**what can be used in future:** <br>
+**what can be used in future:** IDB library, offline caching strategy<br>

 ### Additional info